Kamil-K/CarND-MPC-Quizzes/README.md

 Self-Driving Car Engineer Nanodegree Program

 ## Introduction
 This code contains successful implementation of a MPC controller for a self-driving vehicle.
-Outputs of the implementation is a trajectory and a cross-track error from the middle of the desired trajectory, delta steering angle as well as the velocity over the simulated steps can be seen below for non-optimized cost function with sharp steering angle and for optimized cost function containing a smoother steering angle output which does not reach the limit.
+Outputs of the implementation is a trajectory and a cross-track error from the middle of the desired trajectory, delta steering angle as well as the velocity over the simulated steps.

+First picture is for non-optimized cost function with sharp steering angle cut out when it reaches the constrained limit.

 ![alt tex](https://github.com/Kamil-K/CarND-MPC-Quizzes/blob/master/mpc_to_line/pics/CTE_Delta_Velocity.PNG "Successful Run")

+Second graph showes an optimized cost function containing a smoother steering angle output which does not reach the limit and does not contain a sharp change of steering angle hence is safer for the car.

 ![alt tex](https://github.com/Kamil-K/CarND-MPC-Quizzes/blob/master/mpc_to_line/pics/CTE_Delta_Velocity_100.PNG "Successful Run")